This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Cook turkey according to your favorite method for cooking turkey, and enjoy!

-Turkey Brine Recipe for Smoking Tips
+Brine Recipe for Turkey Tips

 - Dry brining works for every method of cooking turkey.
 This makes a great turkey brine for smoking!